Satisfaction with policy

 Higher educated more satisfied with local policy

-Women and higher educated more satisfied with provincial policy
+Women, 18 to 34 year olds and people over 65 more satisfied with provincial policy

-Women and higher educated more satisfied with federal policy
+Women and people over 65 more satisfied with federal policy

 Youth, women and higher educated more satisfied with European policy